syncfusion-content/wpf-docs/wpf/SfChart/Adornments.md

 <tr>
 <td>
 HorizontalAlignment</td><td>
-Gets or sets the HorizontalAlignment value that is used to align the adornment to Left,Right,Center or Stretch. </td></tr>
+Gets or sets the HorizontalAlignment value that is used to align the adornment to Left, Right, Center or Stretch. </td></tr>
 <tr>
 <td>
 VerticalAlignment</td><td>
-Gets or sets the VerticalAlignment value that is used to align the adornment to Top,Bottom,Center or Stretch.</td></tr>
+Gets or sets the VerticalAlignment value that is used to align the adornment to Top, Bottom, Center or Stretch.</td></tr>
 <tr>
 <td>
 SegmentLabelContent</td><td>